Latest Updates

 Power Comparison

-One upgrade that helps boost the performance of the V11 is suction power.
+One upgrade that boosts the V11’s performance is increased suction power.

 The V11 has 185 air watts, 32 more than the V10.

-This uptick in power is confirmed in the airflow tests.
+The airflow tests confirm this power increase.
 The V11 has 49 cfm at the nozzle and 59 cfm at the wand.

 Compared to the V10’s output of 39 and 41 CFM at the head and wand, respectively, the V11 is better.